OutSystems/UltimatePDF-ExternalLogic/README.md

 The code will generate the file `UltimatePDF_ExternalLogic.zip` that can be uploaded to the ODC Portal as external logic (<a href="https://success.outsystems.com/documentation/outsystems_developer_cloud/building_apps/extend_your_apps_with_external_logic_using_custom_code/">documentation</a>).

 Use ODC Studio to publish the modules
-* Ultimate PDF.oml - Library with accelarators to use the code from the External Logic actions
+* Ultimate PDF.oml - Library with accelerators to use the code from the External Logic actions
 * Template_UltimatePDF.oml - Application template that is ready to have

 <p align="right">(<a href="#readme-top">back to top</a>)</p>